Phantasm IV: Oblivion: Plot

 Picking up where the previous film left off, Mike Pearson escapes Boulton mortuary in a hearse, while Reggie is trapped by The Tall Man's spheres.
 Rather than kill Reggie, the Tall Man releases him, telling Reggie their final "game" begins.
 Mike's brother Jody, still a black sphere that can occasionally resume his human form, contacts Reggie to search for Mike.
-On his way, Reggie survives a demon attack, rescues a woman named Jennifer from a car accident.
+On his way, Reggie survives a demon attack, and rescues a woman named Jennifer from a car accident.

 Meanwhile, Mike tries to escape his transformation, driving through abandoned areas, recalling the last days of his youth before The Tall Man's arrival.
 After seeing visions of the elderly Fortune Teller he consulted years ago, the Tall Man appears, declaring he is taking Mike "to prepare for passage."
 Mike is taken to Death Valley, where he attempts suicide by hanging.
 However the Tall Man intercedes and shows him conflicting memories of when he and Jody attempted to kill the Tall Man years ago.
 Forbidden from taking his own life, Mike sees the Tall Man offer his hand, implying he wishes to guide him.
 Refusing, Mike escapes through a dimension fork, which takes him back in time.

 Mike emerges from an early version of the gateway in an 1860s era laboratory.
-There, Mike is greeted by a kind man, Jebediah Morningside; an elderly scientist and creator of the gate who looks exactly like the Tall Man.
+There, Mike is greeted by a kind man, Jebediah Morningside, an elderly scientist and creator of the gate who looks exactly like the Tall Man.
 Mike is frightened away after seeing Jebediah and that the Fortune Teller is mysteriously present.
 In the desert, Mike realizes he is slowly developing telekinesis when he kills a dwarf with a large boulder.
 Jody appears to him, but a distrustful Mike accuses him of abandoning him.
 Mike begins working on the hearse's engine, using parts to build a makeshift sphere.
 Meanwhile, Reggie and Jennifer stay at an abandoned motel, where he tells her about The Tall Man.
 Jennifer is soon revealed to be one of his minions, with two spheres in place of her breasts.
 Reggie manages to fight her off and kill her.